baasbox/docs/source/index.md

 This function is still **experimental**

 Links allow to connect documents and files each other.
 They are similar to the relations in a relational database.
 Of course there are differences between relations and links.
-First, links have versus, second they have a name.
+First of all, links have versus, secondly   they have a name.

 Links are implemented using the graph capabilities of OrientDB that is the database engine embedded in BaasBox.